Leap Administration#

 Tip

-• To display the most up-to-date status, click Refresh Table.
+• To display the most up-to-date status, click the Refresh Table refresh_icon.

-• To copy a problem ID to the clipboard, hover over the problem ID and click the copy icon that is displayed.
+• To copy a problem ID to the clipboard, place the pointer over the problem ID and click the subsequently displayed Copy copy_icon icon.

 The problem’s ID or label.
 The ID is system-generated.